Building with Ecobricks

 Ecobricks can be connected using tire bands, silicone, cob, and cement*.
 Ecobricks can be used to build furniture, gardens, structures and more.
 Ecobricks are being used in different ways around the world.
 On this page, we’ve put together a summary of the most popular applications of Ecobricks.
 We’ve also created the Vision Ecobrick Construction Guide to help you get started.
 Meanwhile, you will find a brief overview of each building technique, its pros and cons, below.

-The easiest, fastest, and perhaps the funnest Ecobrick application, is to make modules.
-With modules you can create benches, table, chairs and more.
+The easiest, fastest, and perhaps the funnest Ecobrick application, is to make Milstein modules.
+With MMs you can create benches, table, chairs and more.
 All you need is 12 Ecobricks to start!
 We have found that silicone sealant works best to assemble the modules.
-Ecobrick Modules can then slide into deployment for classes, concerts, meetings and more.
-They can be stacked one on top of the other like Legos and stored vertically to save space.
+Ecobrick Milstein Modules can then slide into deployment for classes, concerts, meetings and more to make horizntal surfaces.
+They can be stacked one on top of the other to add one level of vertical height.
+They can be stacked and stored vertically to save space.

 - Pros: All you need is a few Ecobricks to start!
 Super easy.
 Fun.